Scholarship FAQ

 14. Am I required to repay scholarship money?

-No. Scholarships are charitable grants.
+No. Scholarships are charitable grants and don’t need to be repaid.

 15. How are scholarship recipients selected?